reachtokish/rctx-contextmenu/README.md

 ## Key features :bulb:
 - Append to body or root tag :sparkler:
 - Customize styling like however you want :bouquet:
-- N level of Sub-Menu :ok_woman:
+- N level of Sub-Menu :scream:
-- Long API list 💪
+- Extensive list of APIs 💪

 ## Table of contents :pizza: